vgopal02/CoffeeQuiz/README.md

     -   In the conclusion page the user's final score is shown.
     -   The user may save the score by adding their name into the username input box and pressing save.
     -   The score is automatically saved to the highscores page and the user is taken back to the home page.
-    -   It is important to note that the "Save" button is disable by default and only gets activated when the user inputs some text into the input box.
+    -   It is important to note that the "Save" button is disabled by default and only gets activated when the user inputs some text into the input box.
     -   If the user does not wish to save the score they have two other options - Go back to home page or to play the game again.